-Many of our patients wish to remedy crooked teeth or bite irregularities but don’t want to wear traditional braces, which they may feel to be inconvenient or unattractive.
+Many of our patients want to remedy crooked teeth or biting irregularities but don’t necessarily want to wear braces, which may feel inconvenient or unattractive.
 We have an extraordinary solution for such patients: orthodontics with Invisalign invisible braces.
 If you’re interested in enhancing the form and function of your smile, talk to us today about your goals and our top orthodontist can help you determine if Invisalign is right for you.

 What Is Invisalign®?